BYLAWS OF THE

 Section 1.
 Number.
 There shall be four officers of the Corporation.
 They shall consist of a President, a Vice President, a Secretary, and a Treasurer.

 Section 2.
 Term.
-The Officers of the Corporation shall be elected annually by the Board of Directors at the regularly scheduled board meeting immediately preceding the annual meeting.
+The Officers of the Corporation shall be elected annually by the Board of Directors at the regularly December scheduled board meeting immediately following the annual meeting.
 In the absence of the President at any meeting, the Vice President shall preside.

 Section 3.
 Removal.
 Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors whenever, in the judgment of the Board, and in accordance with the best interests of the corporation, that would be served by such removal.